millken/falcore/hot_restart.md

 * setup some signal handlers so you can trigger hot restart from outside
 * create a falcore server instance, which will
-* open a socket listener on the specified port.  this is what waits for new connections
+* open a socket listener on the specified port.
+This is what waits for new connections

 Once the app is running, if you send it `SIGHUP`, it will: